-An ideal password is a perfect blend of everything- Letters, Numbers, Symbols.
-Arrange a word with Big and small letters, add numbers and symbols if you like (you can even pick a word that is in not the dictionary!)
-It is delicious recipe, stored in your mind.
+An ideal password is a perfect blend of everything- Letters, Numbers, and Symbols.
+Arrange a word with Big and small letters, and add numbers and symbols if you like (you can even pick a word that is in not the dictionary!)
+It is a delicious recipe, stored in your mind.
 So, do not write it down or save it somewhere else.

 Use Two-factor Authentication

-This is the latest technology of password protection.
+This is the latest technology for password protection.
 More or less, every site supports two-factor authentication.
 A code is sent to a phone or app of your choice, right after you type a password for your ID.

-You can login only by using this code along with your usual username and password.
+You can log in only by using this code along with your usual username and password.
 As a result, no one can hack into your account even though that someone knows your password.